CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The Edge 1040 is also more accurate, thanks to the multi-band GNSS.
 See the following pictures from my ride.
 It even nailed what side of the road I was riding on.

 However, Karoo 2 with Open Street Maps is not so far behind.
 Unfortunately, I don’t do much bike packing, so I didn’t do more extensive testing in remote areas.
-Villages and cities are close to each other in Czechia compared to the US.
+Villages and cities are closer to each other in Czechia than in the US.

 The Edge 1040 comes with maps preloaded based on the region you buy it in, while the Edge 1040 Solar has all regions preloaded (thanks to the 64GB storage).

-Unfortunately, you can’t download the maps wirelessly using the smartphone app and have to use the Garmin Express desktop app.
-Come on, Garmin, it’s 2022!
+Unfortunately, you can’t download the maps wirelessly using the smartphone app, so you have to use the Garmin Express desktop app.
+Come on, Garmin, it’s 2024!

-And the last feature I want to mention is the up ahead waypoints.
-So, when planning a route, you can add waypoints, and the navigation will show you the distance and estimated time to them.
+The last feature I want to mention is the up-ahead waypoints.
+When planning a route, you can add waypoints, and the navigation will show you the distance and estimated time to them.

 Winner: It’s a draw